 An oil seal puller would be nice but not essential.

 Replacing Mower Crank Seal

 Replacing a lawn mower crankshaft seal isn’t that difficult.
-However, a walk behind mower is easier than a tractor.
-The walk behind mower will require the removal of blade, blade boss, plastic shroud and drive pulley (if fitted) from the crankshaft in order to gain access to the oil seal.
-The tractor mower will require cutting deck, drive pulley and engine removal.
+However, a walk-behind mower is easier than a tractor.
+The walk-behind mower will require the removal of the blade, blade boss, plastic shroud, and drive pulley (if fitted) from the crankshaft in order to gain access to the oil seal.
+The tractor mower will require a cutting deck, drive pulley, and engine removal.